DataMa-Solutions/docs/core_app/new/journey/interface/journey_header.md

 ---
 title: Journey - Settings
-description: The header in DataMa Journey helps you manipulate and refine your Use Cases
+description: The header in Datama Journey helps you manipulate and refine your Use Cases
 layout: page
-scope: datama/saas/journey
+scope: Datama/saas/journey
 keywords: full app journey interface header
 ---

 <br>

-> The header in DataMa Journey helps you manipulate and refine your Use Cases
+> The header in Datama Journey helps you manipulate and refine your Use Cases

 <br>